tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

 4. Experiment with different OpenAI models or adjust the prompt structure in the `create_prompt` function.

-5. For the multimodal RAG, you can adjust the number of images retrieved or how they are incorporated into the prompt.
+5. For the multi-modal RAG, you can adjust the number of images retrieved or how they are incorporated into the prompt.

 ## Conclusion